sanskarsoni88/beezy/README.md

 2. **Automation of the calculation of the varroa mite infestation rate** in a hive.
 I created a deep learning pipeline that took images from a camera mounted on the hive and estimated the manual process of determining varroa mite infestation rates with high accuracy.<br>

 ## Automated varroa mite testing
 Two YOLO models were trained: One was trained to detect bees in an image.
 Second was used to detect varroa mites from the detected bees.
-Here is how the pipeline worked:
+Here is how the pipeline worked:<br>
 ![Alt](/algorithm.png)
 _Fig: Algorithm for calculating varroa mite infestation rate_ <br>